 |SLI support||Yes (SLI HB Bridge)||Yes (NVIDIA RTX NVLink Bridge)|

 Final Words & Conclusion

 Well, clearly RTX 2080 is a much faster card but it also costs more.
-If you are willing to pay extra bucks and a want a newer technology card especially for 4K gaming then getting an RTX 2080 is a good idea.
-However, if you still want a powerful card that can dominate in 1440p gaming and is also capable of 4K gaming at much lesser price and power consumption then GTX 1080 is still a great card to buy.
+If you are willing to pay extra bucks and want a newer technology card, especially for 4K gaming then getting an RTX 2080 is a good idea.
+However, if you still want a powerful card that can dominate in 1440p gaming and is also capable of 4K gaming at a much lesser price and power consumption then GTX 1080 is still a great card to buy.

-Also, GTX 1080 is readily available and its price have come down to a great extent, and you can now easily find a good aftermarket GTX 1080 card well under 500 dollars.
+Also, GTX 1080 is readily available and its price has come down to a great extent, and you can now easily find a good aftermarket GTX 1080 card for well under 500 dollars.
 On the other hand, RTX 2080 availability is an issue for now and it is selling at 800 dollars or even more.
 So, if you don’t care about Ray tracing and DLSS, and want a powerful card for high-end gaming then getting a GTX 1080 would make much more sense especially if you are on a tight budget.
-For suggestions and your views on this topic, please leave a comment below
+For suggestions and your views on this topic, please leave a comment below.

 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)